8monkey-ai/elysia-mcp/README.md

 ## Descriptions matter — for agents and docs

 Good descriptions are critical for AI agents to understand when and how to call your tools.
 The plugin uses Elysia's standard `detail.summary` as the MCP tool description, and TypeBox `description` on each property as the parameter description.
-These are the **same fields** that Elysia uses for OpenAPI/Swagger documentation — so there's zero duplication.
+These are the **same fields** that Elysia uses for OpenAPI/Swagger documentation, meaning there's zero duplication.
 Write them once and they serve both your API docs and your MCP tools.

 The plugin warns at startup if any property is missing a `description`, since agents rely on these to choose the right tool and pass the correct arguments.